-• In the United Arab Emirates, 39% of teachers have a permanent contract (an ongoing contract with no fixed end-point before the age of retirement) (OECD average 82%).
-At the same time, 20% of teachers in the United Arab Emirates are employed on contracts of one year or less, which is higher than the average in the OECD countries and economies participating in TALIS (OECD average 12%).
-In the United Arab Emirates, teachers who are employed on this type of contract tend to report lower levels of self-efficacy for teaching.
+• In Belgium, 78% of teachers have a permanent contract (an ongoing contract with no fixed end-point before the age of retirement) (OECD average 82%).
+At the same time, 17% of teachers in Belgium are

-- Regarding teacher mobility, in the United Arab Emirates, 38% of teachers would like to change to another school if that were possible (OECD average 20%).
+- employed on contracts of one year or less, which is higher than the average in the OECD countries and economies participating in TALIS (OECD average 12%). - Regarding teacher mobility, in Belgium, 14% of teachers would like to change to another school if that were possible (OECD average 20%).
 On average across the OECD, teachers who would like to change to another school are less satisfied with the profession, did not pick teaching as a first-choice career and are slightly younger and less experienced in their current school than other teachers.
 They are also more likely to work full-time and to report teaching in a target class with a slightly higher concentration of disadvantaged students, low academic achievers and students with behavioural problems. - Attrition is another factor related to teachers' mobility.
 Attrition among teachers may affect student achievement by having a negative impact on the school climate and on implementation of the curriculum.
 Attrition can also lead to significant financial costs for educational systems brought by the need to replace qualified teachers in affected schools.
 As a proxy measure for the risk of attrition, TALIS uses the intention of teachers to remain in teaching.
-In the United Arab Emirates, 29% of teachers report that they would like to leave teaching within the next five years (OECD average 25%).
-Furthermore, 27% of teachers age 50 or less in the United Arab Emirates would like to leave teaching in the next five years, which is higher than the OECD average (14%). - Acute stress at work can be associated with teachers' job satisfaction and their intention to continue teaching.
+In Belgium, 18% of teachers report that they would like to leave teaching within the next five years (OECD average 25%).
+Furthermore, 8% of teachers age 50 or less in Belgium would like to leave teaching in the next five years, which is lower than the OECD average (14%). - Acute stress at work can be associated with teachers' job satisfaction and their intention to continue teaching.
 Furthermore, stressful environments and situations may affect the practices and motivation of teachers and principals, and even student achievement.
-In the United Arab Emirates, 27% of teachers report experiencing stress in their work "a lot", which is higher than the OECD average (18%). - Almost half of the teachers in the OECD countries and economies participating in TALIS report that having too much administrative work is a source of stress they experience at work "quite a bit" or "a lot".
-In the United Arab Emirates, the three most prevalent sources of stress teachers experience at work "quite a bit" or "a lot" are having too much marking, being held responsible for students' achievement and having too many lessons to teach.
-For principals, the three most prevalent sources of stress are keeping up with changing requirements from local, municipal/regional, state or national/federal authorities, being held responsible for students' achievement and maintaining school discipline. - On average across the OECD countries and economies in TALIS, teachers who report experiencing stress in their work "a lot" are twice as likely as colleagues with lower levels of stress to report that they will stop working as teachers in the next five years.
-In the United Arab Emirates, teachers who report experiencing stress at their work "a lot" are between two and three times more likely to want to leave teaching in the next five years.
+In Belgium, 22% of teachers report experiencing stress in their work "a lot", which is higher than the OECD average (18%). - Almost half of the teachers in the OECD countries and economies participating in TALIS report that having too much administrative work is a source of stress they experience at work "guite a bit" or "a lot".
+In Belgium, the three most prevalent sources of stress teachers experience at work "quite a bit" or "a lot" are administrative tasks, keeping up with changing requirements from local, municipal/regional, state or national/federal authorities and having too much marking.
+For principals, the three most prevalent sources of stress are having too much administrative work to do, keeping up with changing requirements from local, municipal/regional, state or national/federal authorities and having extra duties due to absent school staff. - On average across the OECD countries and economies in TALIS, teachers who report experiencing stress in their work "a lot" are twice as likely as colleagues with lower levels of stress to report that they will stop working as teachers in the next five years.
+In Belgium, teachers who report experiencing stress at their work "a lot" are between two and three times more likely to want to leave teaching in the next five years.

-III.
-Supporting professional autonomy, collegiality and collaboration
+Ш. Supporting professional autonomy, collegiality and collaboration